- January/February digital edition 2026

 I let patients know there are tests that can be done to measure factors generally not included in a traditional health screening panel.
 These tests can be performed by a functional medicine doctor, and, in some states, certain lab tests can also be done at home via home kits.
 These tests can provide information about digestive health, genetic factors, oxidative stress markers, organic acid levels, food intolerances, toxin levels, and hormonal balance.
 Unfortunately, I also have to tell patients that these tests are usually not covered by insurance, and patients often choose not to get them.

-During the visit, I talk about lifestyle choices, trying to carefully ease patients in a healthier direction.
+During the visit, I talk about lifestyle choices, trying to carefully guide patients in a healthier direction.
 If I have a patient who smokes 10 cigarettes a day, for example, I will usually ask them whether this is the norm or whether they have been cutting back.
 I find this question opens their mind a bit.

 The importance of nutrition